tapglue/snaas/README.md

-# api
+# Tapglue SNAAS

-The Tapglue Social Networking API
+The Tapglue Social Network As A Service.